County’s first veterans’ court holds first session - Xenia Gazette

-XENIA — Greene County Common Pleas’ veterans’ court held its innaugural session April 6, marking a historical first for the county.
+XENIA — Greene County Common Pleas’ veterans’ court held its inaugural session April 6, marking a historical first for the county.

 The specialty court assists veterans through the criminal justice system.
 When a veteran is arrested for a felony — depending on the type of crime — he or she can go through certain criteria to determine eligibility into the program.
 But first and foremost, the court is entirely voluntary.